• Skip to primary navigation

 🥡 Storing

-❓ What Is Pumpkin Seed Butter?
+What Is Pumpkin Seed Butter?

-Pumpkin seed butter, also called pepita butter, is the creamy butter made from shelled pumpkin seeds (pepitas, the green seed inside the pumpkin seed after removing the hull).
+Pumpkin seed butter, also called pepita butter, is creamy butter made from shelled pumpkin seeds (pepitas, the green seed inside the pumpkin seed after removing the hull).
 The nut-free butter can be made using either raw or roasted pepitas and may or may not include additional oil or salt.
 That's up to you!

-❓ What Does Pumpkin Seed Butter Taste Like?
+What Does Pumpkin Seed Butter Taste Like?

-The little olive green pepitas that you love to snack on, or top salads with, make the best pumpkin seed butter.
+The little olive green pepitas that you love to snack on or top salads with make the best pumpkin seed butter.
 It tastes just like those wonderful pepitas but in a creamy, spreadable texture.
-My husband argues that it tastes like a good quality natural peanut butter! 🙂
+My husband argues that it tastes like a good quality natural peanut butter!

-❓ What can I do with Pumpkin Seed Butter?
+What Can I Do With Pumpkin Seed Butter?

 🥑 More Healthy & Nutritious Recipes!